Logius-standaarden/fsc-core/draft-fsc-core-00-introduction.md

 *Grant:*

 Defines an interaction between Peers.
 Grants are part of a Contract.
-In FSC Core three Grants are described.
+In FSC Core two Grants are described.

-1. The PeerRegistrationGrant which specifies the authorization of a Peer to participate as a Peer in the Group.
 2. The ServicePublicationGrant which specifies the authorization of a Peer to publish a Service in the Group.
 3. The ServiceConnectionGrant which specifies the authorization of a Peer to connect to a Service provided by a Peer.